somnambulist-tech/api-bundle/README.md

 `include` is for requesting data to be included in the response.
 It should be a comma separated list of include options.
 These can then be passed to a view transformer / query command for loading additional data.
 Typically this would only be used on view / GET type requests.

+`order` is for specifying how the results should be ordered.
+It is a comma separated string of valid field names.
+If a field is prefixed with a - (hyphen/minus sign) e.g. `-id` then the order is set to `DESC`.

 ### JSON to POST arg converter